ni/nimi-python/docs/nidcpower/class.rst

             .. note:: This method is not supported on all devices.
-Refer to `Supported Methods by
-                Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
-                for more information about supported devices.
+For more information about supported devices, search ni.com for Supported Methods by Device.

             .. tip:: This method can be called on specific channels within your :py:class:`nidcpower.Session` instance.